Dahir2019/Research-Paper-Downloader/README.md

 # Research-Paper-Downloader

-in this tiny python script you will be able to download research papers from the internet (specificly from www.ijsrp.org site)... in a pdf format that you can view and read.
+In this tiny python script you will be able to download research papers from the internet (specificly from www.ijsrp.org site)... in a pdf format that you can view and read.
 <br>
 This project was intended to use for downloading you desired research paper for those who want to deal with acquiring lot of papers